 There is nothing more important that your child’s safety, and if you are driving and hear your baby in distress it would be very dangerous to start turning around to see what the problem is.
 This is why you need the best baby car mirror so you can simply glance up in your rear-view mirror and quickly see your child.

 Kids under the age of 15 months are required by law you be in a rear-facing car seat in the back seat of your car ( learn more about this here in a special article).
 This makes it virtually impossible to see your child without physically pulling over and stopping the car.
+Obviously, this is not something you want to be doing multiple times on your car journey if your baby gets tetchy easily, and quite often its not possible to pull over safely anyway.

 This is where the baby car mirror comes in to its own: